qmetry/qaf-support-testai/README.md

  ### Usage:
  - Add [qaf-support-testai dependency](https://mvnrepository.com/artifact/com.qmetry/qaf-support-testai/latest) to your project
- - Provide properties for test.ai integration
+ - Provide properties for test.ai integration.
+Assuming use of self descriptive locators no change required in your existing code!...
  - Run your test

  Below are properties for testai